But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 You're working on a secret team solving coded transmissions.

-Write a function reverseWords that takes a string message and reverses the order of the words in-place.
+Write a function reverseWords that takes a message as an array of characters and reverses the order of the words in place.

 When writing your function, assume the message contains only letters and spaces, and all words are separated by one space.